xlladdins/xll/docs/Excel4MacrosE-G.md

 **FOURIER**?(inprng, outrng, inverse, labels)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.
 The number of cells in the input range must be equal to a power of two (2, 4, 8, 16, ...).

-Outrng    is the first cell in the output range or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell in the output range or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Inverse    is a logical value.
+Inverse&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If TRUE, an inverse Fourier transform is performed.
 If FALSE or omitted, a forward Fourier transform is performed.

-Labels    is a logical value.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If labels is TRUE, then the first row or column of inprng contains
     > labels.